alicenstar/alicenstar/README.md

 # Hi, I’m Star! 👋👩‍💻

-I'm a self-taught software engineer who builds with React, and occasionally does back end work. ⚛ Currently doing front end work related to Kubernetes! ⎈
+I'm a self-taught software engineer who works with React and Golang. ⚛ Currently doing full stack work related to Kubernetes! ⎈

 #### 💃 When I'm not coding you can find me: